 “Memorial Day” by Sharon Van Etten

 Guitar-lovers like me have done a lot of humoring musicians who switch to keyboards, but Sharon Van Etten’s ode to the Jupiter 4 synth, “Remind Me Tomorrow,” is no letdown.
-The songs are terrific, and she and her collaborators know how to use their new palette of sounds to bring out the hearts of the songs, not just paint on top of them.
+The songs are as good as any she’s written so far, and she and her collaborators know how to use their new palette of sounds to bring out the hearts of the songs, not just paint on top of them.
 “Seventeen” is the obvious single, and it’s terrific, but I’m drawn to the spooky and atmospheric “Memorial Day,” where the eerie synth sounds match the emotion in the vocals.
 It reminded me of the best moments on PJ Harvey’s similar left-turn album, “Is This Desire?”
 Can’t wait to see where Sharon Van Etten heads next.

 “Morning Comes” by SASAMI